syncfusion-content/windowsforms-docs/WindowsForms/Classic/Month-Calendar/FAQ/How-to-customize-the-appearance-of-the-diagonal-columns.md

 ---
 # Customize the diagonal columns

-The appearance of diagonal columns can be customized using the below code.
+This page explains How to customize the appearance of the diagonal columns and more details.

 ## How to customize the appearance of the diagonal columns?

-This page explains about How to customize the appearance of the diagonal columns and more details.
+The appearance of diagonal columns can be customized using the below code.

 {% tabs %}